zanecosmo/pipe-game/README.md

 * employ knowledge I've gained about data structures
 * build a project using a rendering technology (HTML5 Canvas) besides CSS and HTML elements

-## Status
+## How it Works
-Deployed!
+In your browser, go to https://zanecosmo.com/pipe-game/.
+From there you can click the play button, and the game will start you off on the first level.
+The only controls for the game are **LMB** to pick up and subsequently place pieces, and the **SPACEBAR** to rotate pieces 90 degrees at a time if they are being held.
+There are several menu buttons in the gameplay menu, including restart, level selection, exit, and as long as the current level has been completed, next level.

 #### Possible Features:
 * ability to save level states and progress with password (this would entail creating a DB and wiring up some async HTTP-request functionality)

 ## About
-I will use [heroku](https://www.heroku.com/about) to host this game on an Express/Node.js back-end.
+I the game uses [Heroku](https://www.heroku.com/about) as a hosting service, and the code is written with an Express/Node.js back-end.
 It uses almost entirely Javascript and utilizes HTML5's Canvas element for rendering.